Examples

 print("Search method 2")

-# Provide root object/model as the start object to run the search.
+# Provide root object (also referred to as a model) as the start object to

 start_object_path = "Model/SimpleThermalTestModel"